openkim/openkim-items-wiki/wiki/model-drivers/1844/2251/2875/000/MD_184422512875_000/wikipage.md

-**Author and purpose of this potential**
+### Background ###

-Ganga Purja Pun and Yuri Mishin developed this potential of silicon.
-Previous potentials such as MEAM potential [1], SW potential [2], and Tersoff-type potential [3] have limitations on performing mechanical and thermal properties for the bulk of Silicon (specially at the high temperature).
-In this paper, four potentials (MEAN, SW, Tersoff, and present) are tested to predict the mechanical and energy properties of low-dimensional structure such as Si clusters and layer forms (single and double) of silicene (2D allotrope of Si).
-The potential was improved from previous Tersoff-type potential to overcome limitations such as overestimated thermal expansion (at high temperature) and the volume effect of melting.
-Therefore, the basic energy equation is the same as the Tersoff-type potential [3].
+Ganga Purja Pun and Yuri Mishin developed this bond order potential form of silicon.
+Previous potentials such as the modified embedded-atom method (MEAM) potential [1], Stillinger-Weber (SW) potential [2], and modified Tersoff potential (MOD) [3] have some limitations in computing mechanical and thermal properties for bulk of Silicon (specially at high temperature).
+The new potential is an extension of the MOD Tersoff-type potential.
+The developers tested four potentials (MEAM, SW, MOD, and the new potential) with respect to the mechanical and energetic properties of bulk and low-dimensional structures including Si clusters and single and bilayer silicene (a 2D allotrope of Si).
+The new potential performed better than earlier potential overcoming limitations such as an overestimated thermal expansion (at high temperature) and the volume effect of melting.

-**Potential**
+### Potential ###

 The total energy is given by